outsidedav/swift/index.md

    {:tip}

 ## Step 6.
 Monitoring the app with {{site.data.keyword.mobileanalytics_short}}
 The {{site.data.keyword.mobileanalytics_short}} service provides key application usage and performance insights for mobile application developers and application owners.
-By using {{site.data.keyword.mobileanalytics_short}} application owners and developers can understand what is happening on the user side, and they can use this insight to build better applications that are relevant to users, and that stand out in the veritable sea of mobile applications.
+By using {{site.data.keyword.mobileanalytics_short}}, application owners and developers can understand what is happening on the user side.
+They can use this insight to build better applications that are relevant to users, and that stand out in the veritable sea of mobile applications.

 The service includes the {{site.data.keyword.mobileanalytics_short}} Console where developers and application owners can monitor mobile application performance, see usage statistics, and search device logs.

 1. Open the `{{site.data.keyword.mobileanalytics_short}}` service from the mobile app you created or click on the three vertical dots next to the service and select `Open Dashboard`.
-2. You should see LIVE Users, Sessions and other App Data by disabling `Demo Mode`.
+2. You can see LIVE Users, Sessions, and other App Data by disabling `Demo Mode`.
 You can filter the analytics information by the following criteria:
     * Date.
     * Application.
     * Operating System.